 Clerk & Master

-My name is Tommy Dillehay, and I am currently serving my second term as Clerk & Master of Smith County.
-I am the clerk for Chancery Court and Probate Court serving under the honorable Chancellor C. K. Smith.
-My Chief Deputy Clerk, Paula Myers, and I are committed to serving the people of Smith County with the utmost courtesy, professionalism and efficiency, and we look forward to serving you in the future.
+The Clerk & Master of Smith County is the clerk for Chancery Court and Probate Court serving under the honorable Chancellor C. K. Smith.
+The Clerk & Master is committed to serving the people of Smith County with the utmost courtesy, professionalism and efficiency.

 Clerk & Master

 The Clerk & Master’s office files and maintains all of the records for the Chancery Court and Probate Court.
 The Clerk & Master’s office is also the office where delinquent property taxes and delinquent sewer taxes are sent for collection.